hugoseabra/awsecr/README.md

 # awsecr

-Container helps pulling images from AWS ECR without having to login.
+Container helps pulling images from AWS ECR without having to manually login.
 It helps to create automated environments.

 When defining a workflow for you team, it is very common to push images to repository (public or private) after everything is alright and, then pull in server to start a service to provide applications in productions.